How to reduce your risk of cancer

 Making healthy lifestyle changes is one way of limiting your exposure to many of these cancer risk factors.
 Here are some steps you can take to manage your risk of cancer.

-- Keep to a healthy weight – being overweight or obese is the second leading cause of cancer in the UK.
-If your BMI is over 25, try to introduce regular exercise and a healthy, balanced diet into your routine.
-This will help you lose weight safely
+- Keep to a healthy weight. – Being overweight or obese is the second leading cause of cancer in the UK. your BMI is over 25, eat around 500-600 calories less per day, move more and cut down on ultra processed foods.

-- Eat a balanced diet – try to limit your intake of red and processed meat and eat foods that are high in fibre.
+- Eat a balanced diet.
+Try to limit your intake of red and processed meat and eat foods that are high in fibre.
 This will help lower your risk of bowel cancer.
-You should aim to eat at least five portions of fruit or vegetables each day, too
+You should also aim to eat at least five portions of fruit or vegetables each day.

 - Stay physically active.
-World Health Organization Guidelines recommend you get 150 minutes of exercise each week, which helps maintain a healthy weight and lowers your cancer risk.
-Try setting some goals for each week – it’ll keep you motivated!
+World Health Organization guidelines recommend you get 150 minutes of exercise each week, which helps maintain a healthy weight and lowers your cancer risk.
+Include both cardiovascular exercise and strength training in your exercise routine.

-- Limit your alcohol intake – your cancer risk increases with the amount of alcohol you consume, and any type of alcohol can cause cancer.
-There are several ways you can cut down on alcohol.
-Why not have some drink-free days, or reduce the size of your drinks?
+- Limit your alcohol intake.
+Your cancer risk increases with the amount of alcohol you consume, and any type of alcohol can cause cancer.
+There are several ways you can cut down on alcohol, like having some drink-free days or reducing the size of your drinks.

 Some of these habits could be picked up as part of a bigger lifestyle change.
 For instance, if you stop smoking, you might find it easier to exercise, which can help you maintain a healthy weight.
 Eating a healthy, balanced diet can also help you maintain a healthy weight.

-Many of these are long-term changes – to see the benefit, you’ll need to stick with them.
+Many of these are long-term changes, so to see the benefit, you’ll need to stick with them.
 But by adopting healthier habits like these, you’ll help to reduce your risk of cancer and look after your general health in the long run.

-The cancer risk tool also gives advice on changes you can make to lower your risk of cancer, based on the answers you provide.
-Why not try it out?
+You can also try out our cancer risk tool., It gives advice on changes you can make to lower your risk of cancer, based on the answers you provide.

 The first thing is to really understand your personal risk.